Why can't I replace my car's factory radio?

 The good news — a problematic stereo doesn't condemn you to poor sound

 So, you need to keep your factory radio...
 No problem.
-You can still experience a new level of clarity in your music by replacing the other components in your audio system.
+You can still make a huge improvement in overall sound quality by replacing the other components in your audio system.

 - Improve your system's fine detail and clarity.
-Swapping out your factory speakers with a component speaker system can make a noticeable improvement in sound quality.
+Swapping out your OEM speakers for a component speaker system can make a noticeable improvement in sound quality.

 - Boost the volume.
-Adding an amplifier while you're installing those speakers will give you more power not only for extra volume, but also better sound at lower volumes.
+Adding an amplifier while you're installing those speakers will give you more power and performance.
+You'll get more volume, of course, but you'll also enjoy much better sound quality at lower volumes.
 Check out our car amplifier buying guide for more info.

 - Give your music some punch.
-A subwoofer makes a solid addition for filling out the depth and body of your music.
-And the good news is there's a bass solution for nearly every application, from big, loaded enclosures that live in your trunk to compact powered subs that tuck away under your seat.
+A subwoofer will really fill out the depth and body of your music.
+There's a bass solution for nearly every application, from big, loaded enclosures that live in your trunk to compact powered subs that tuck away under your seat.

-For inspiration, check out this example of an audio upgrade where one of our guys wanted better sound but didn't want to replace his radio.
+For inspiration, check out this example of an audio upgrade.
+Darren, Crutchfield’s guru of vehicle integration gear, wanted better sound but didn't want to replace the radio in his Volkswagen Jetta wagon.
+Seeing what he designed might help you come up with some ideas for your vehicle.